IgorMalycha/RevenueRecognition_ProjectDDD/README.md

 # RevenueRecognition_ProjectDDD

-This project implements a Revenue Recognition System using C# and ASP.NET in a REST API architecture, following the Domain driven design approach and CQRS pattern.
+This project implements a Revenue Recognition System using C# and ASP.NET in a REST API architecture, following the Domain Driven Design approach and CQRS pattern.
 The system addresses problem of recognizing revenue for product (software) purchases and services (software subscriptions), ensuring that revenue is recorded correctly according to applicable regulations and business standards.

 Key functionalities include: